erinlehmkuhl/04_Mobile_Portfolio/README.md

 Navigate to the index.html and open it in Chrome.

 2. Through a Server:
-Download this Git respository to your hard drive.
+  -Download this Git respository to your hard drive.
-Navigate to it in your terminal
+  -Navigate to it in your terminal
-In the terminal type: python -m SimpleHTTPServer 8080 Open a new tab in your terminal and navigate to the Git respository again
+  -In the terminal type: python -m SimpleHTTPServer 8080 -Open a new tab in your terminal and navigate to the Git respository again
-type: ngrok http 8080
+  -type: ngrok http 8080
-Open a web browser like Google Chrome, and click File > Open File.
+  -Open a web browser like Google Chrome, and click File > Open File.
-Navigate to the index.html and open it in Chrome.
+  -Navigate to the index.html and open it in Chrome.

 ## Adjustments to accomplish 90+ PSI score